NicolasRannou/imagebank/README.txt

 FEATURES:
 -MAMP, javascipt and html
 -easy setup
+-use jquery
--admin secured area
+-admin secured area via htpsswd
--encrypted passwords in db
+-encrypted passwords in db (md5)
 -php page requires login (if user not logged in an tries to access page, he is redirected to login page) -secured against sql injection (TODO: check the command too) -upload image